elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

                         'Elixir.KV.Registry','Elixir.KV.Supervisor']}]}.
 ```

 This file contains Erlang terms (written using Erlang syntax).
 Even though we are not familiar with Erlang, it is easy to guess this file holds our application definition.
-It contains our application `version`, all the modules defined by it, as well as a list of applications we depend on, like Erlang's `kernel`, `elixir` itself, and `logger` which is specified in the application list in `mix.exs`.
+It contains our application `version`, all the modules defined by it, as well as a list of applications we depend on, like Erlang's `kernel`, `elixir` itself, and `logger` which is specified in the `:extra_applications` list in `mix.exs`.

 It would be pretty boring to update this file manually every time we add a new module to our application.
 That's why Mix generates and maintains it for us.